jamesraymusic/jamesraymusic.github.io/lyrics/without-a-song.md

 That field of corn, would never see a plow
 That field of corn, would be deserted now
-A dark is gone, but he's no good no how
+A dark is gone, but he's no good now
 Without a song

 [Chorus]